commit-sudoku/zairyou/README.md

 Customization
 -------------------------------

-CTRL + F 'http://i.imgur.com/2Uw0eQQ.png' and replace it with a path to your own 1920x64 header image or use the ones I left commented.
+Go to line 15 and replace #cb073c with another hexdecimal color to change the accent color.

-CTRL + F '#3F51B5' and replace it with a hexdecimal color of your choice to change the accent color.
+Go to line 112 and replace 'https://raw.githubusercontent.com/commit-sudoku/zairyou/master/res/bg/7.png' with a path to your own 1920x64 header image or use the ones I left commented.

 [1]: https://github.com/ccd0/4chan-x
 [2]: https://github.com/mudanaku/